 Using this information, an enhanced, ground truth Shelter Location Layer was produced as a vector file in ArcGIS.

-Assessment of validated flood detection products
+Assessment of Validated Flood Detection Products

-The location of assumed flooded villages were determined from an enhanced qualitative comparison with the Malawi Villages Layer obtained from the Malawi Spatial Data Portal (MASDAP).
-If after this analysis there is still uncertainty as to the location of the village, the valid location will be determined by analyzing boundaries of political districts of descending influence (provided in the dataset); starting with the Region in which the flooded village was located, followed by the Traditional Authority Area, Town, and ultimately, Village.
-After latitude/longitude coordinates of the origin villages were determined, they were georeferenced and processed as a vector file using ArcGIS.
-This layer, deemed the Flooded Village Layer, along with the new Shelter Location Layer, will replace the spatially coarse and temporally outdated ground truth data layer from the previous term, affording the opportunity for a higher spatial resolution and more up to date analysis to be completed.
+The location of villages assumed to be flooded was determined from an enhanced qualitative comparison with the Malawi Villages Layer obtained from the Malawi Spatial Data Portal (MASDAP).
+Afterwards, if there was still some uncertainty as to the location of the village, the valid location was determined by analyzing boundaries of political districts of descending influence (provided in the dataset); starting with the Region in which the flooded village was located, followed by the Traditional Authority Area, Town, and ultimately, Village.
+Latitude/longitude coordinates of the origin villages were processed as a vector file using ArcGIS.
+This layer, deemed the Flooded Village Layer, along with the new Shelter Location Layer, replaced the spatially coarse and temporally outdated ground truth data layer from the previous term, affording the opportunity for a higher spatial resolution and more up to date analysis to be completed.

 Next, both the Shelter Location Layer and Flooded Village Layer were placed above each flood detection product used in previous project to assess the product’s flood signal through qualitative analyses.
-Satellite based products that produced flood maps during January 2015 in Malawi are used for this analysis, including: DFO, NRT-GFM, TerraSAR-X, RADARSAT, RADARSAT-2, GFMS-FD, and GFMS-I.
+The following satellite based products were used for this analysis:: DFO, NRT-GFM, TerraSAR-X, RADARSAT, RADARSAT-2, GFMS-FD, and GFMS-I.

-To isolate the maximum flood extent and georeference each product, different techniques were used.
-For TerraSAR-X, RADARSAT, RADARSAT-2, and the DFO, data were received in a georeferenced format and maximum flood extent data was included therein, thus, no further data processing was needed using..
-NRT-GFM data was downloaded in a daily time step, therefore to process the data in a format comparable to the other products, each day of January 2015 was overlaid in chronological order to compile a maximum flood extent map.
-GFMS-FD and GFMS-I images were initially downloaded in .gif format but due to additional map scale and exogenous whitespace, we cropped out the map portion of all the images and reprocessed each as a raster in .png format.
-Next, each of the GFMS-FD raster data files were georeferenced in QGIS, and subsequently polygonized (using the QGIS raster to vector conversion tool) to isolate flood signal from the background noise.
+Several techniques were used to isolate the maximum flood extent and georeference each product.
+For TerraSAR-X, RADARSAT, RADARSAT-2, and the DFO, data were received in a georeferenced format with the maximum flood extent data already included, so no further processing was needed.
+NRT-GFM data were downloaded in a daily time step, so each day of January 2015 was overlaid in chronological order to compile a maximum flood extent map in order to process the data in a format comparable to the other products.
+Next, each of the GFMS-FD raster data files were reprocessed and georeferenced in QGIS, and subsequently polygonized (using the QGIS raster to vector conversion tool) to isolate flood signal from the background noise.
 Afterwards, all eight GFMS-FD polygonized layers were stacked on top of each other in chronological order to generate a single day maximum flood extent map.
 Similarly, the eight GFMS-I images in raster format were georeferenced in QGIS and stacked in chronological order to generate a single map of maximum flood extent.